 The Winnipeg Symphony Orchestra’s fifth annual WNMF Composers Institute will be held at the Manitoba Centennial Concert Hall during the 30th Anniversary Winnipeg New Music Festival, Jan.
 23–29, 2021.

 About the Composers Institute:

 7 PARTICIPANTS FROM ACROSS CANADA | COMPLETE REHEARSAL AND LIVE PERFORMANCE WITH THE FULL WSO | 7 DAYS OF WORKSHOPS, PANELS, MASTERCLASSES, LESSONS

 An intense and prestigious experience for Canadian emerging composers including:

-- A world premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF
+- World premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF3: New Canadian Voices

 - Attend all Winnipeg New Music Festival concerts

-- Attend rehearsals with WNMF guest composers and artists
+- Attend rehearsals with WNMF guest artists & composers

-- A week of professional development workshops, panel discussions, lessons, and masterclasses
+- Seven days of professional development workshops, panel discussions, lessons, and masterclasses

 Writing for orchestra is one of the great accomplishments of a composer’s creative life.
 There are, however, few opportunities for Canadians in the early stages of their careers to engage with the medium in a practical, hands-on environment.
 The symphony orchestra presents many challenges, including effectively balancing the orchestra’s many instruments and communicating clearly with the conductor, musicians, and audience.